msmbuilder/osprey/docs/background.rst

 ``osprey`` supports multiple :ref:`search strategies <strategy>` for choosing the next set of hyperparameters to evaluate your model at.
-The most theoretically elegant of the supported methods, Gaussian process expected improvement using the MOE backend, attacks this problem directly by modeling the objective function as a draw from a `Gaussian process <http://en.wikipedia.org/wiki/Gaussian_process>`_.
+The most theoretically elegant of the supported methods, Gaussian process expected improvement, attacks this problem directly by modeling the objective function as a draw from a `Gaussian process <http://en.wikipedia.org/wiki/Gaussian_process>`_.

 References